 - Navigation and mapping: Robot vacuum navigation is more varied than any other feature.
 Advanced models create maps of individual rooms and sometimes entire floors.
 Sophisticated mapping and navigation help the robot waste less time by cleaning more efficiently and not going over locations multiple times.
 Mapping also allows appropriate vacuum scheduling for different rooms base on use and debris.

-- Wet mopping: A minority of robot vacuums also have a wet mop feature.
+- Wet mopping: A minority of robot vacuums also have a damp mop feature.

 Do robot vacuums work on carpet?